AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 .. meta::
    :description: Multiple Approaches to Use Aviatrix API
-   :keywords: REST, API, CID, login, cloud account
+   :keywords: API, CID, login, cloud account

 =======================================
 Multiple Ways to Use Aviatrix API